 We let them cool a bit because it was hot to the touch.
 Once the mix was cooler, but not too hard, we took small bunches of it to make balls of it with our hands.
 We set them aside to cool completely on a cookie sheet lined with wax paper as we were making them.
 We made 6 of each color, but you can make as many as you want.

 When they cooled, they hardened more and they were easier to handle because they weren’t as sticky.
-Next, we used the printable cards that I made with pictures of 4 easy and cool atomic models.
+Next, we used the printable cards that I made with pictures of 4 easy and cool atomic models (molecules).
 We made all four and a few more with our atomic popcorn balls.

 At the end of our lesson, the real fun began: they got to eat their Science homework!
 I am telling you… edible science experiments for kids are the best!
 They were yummy.
 To make it easy for you to have the 3D atom model images on hand, I made a set of printable cards.

-Not only do they should the picture of the 3D model, but they show their name, their atomic element combination (for example, for water, the atomic element combination is H2O – 2 molecules of hydrogen and 1 of oxygen).
+Not only do they should the picture of the 3D model, but they show their name, their molecular element combination (for example, for water, the combination is H2O – 2 molecules of hydrogen and 1 of oxygen).
 I also included a matching picture for each element so children can make the connection between the element and where the element is found.

 To order Eat Your Science Homework – Recipes for Inquiring Minds, click on the book title.